-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CHPW MA Plan 1.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CHPW MA Plans 3 and 4.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.

-Section 1.1 Types of out-of-pocket costs you may pay for your covered services
+Continue 4.4 The set of a state show a state show a set of a state stat Section 1.1 Types of out-of-pocket costs you may pay for your covered services